SoftwareAG/c8y-docs/content/cockpit/working-with-exports.md

 - All other **Data points** within the limit remain exportable.
 - To include the excluded **Data points**, you need to narrow the time range.

-In this situation, you will see a more detailed informational message explaining how many **Data points** are affected and why:
+In this case, you will see a more detailed informational message explaining how many **Data points** are affected and why:

 <br>![Export exceeded one million records](/images/users-guide/cockpit/cockpit-exports-one-million-for-single-data-point-with-other-data-points.png)<br>